Returning to work after an injury: a how-to guide for employer and employee

 When you or one of your employees has been absent from work due to an injury, it can be hard for both parties to manage the return to work process.
-Here’s what you should know about the return to work process, and what responsibilities you have as an employer or an employee to make sure the process a positive experience for everyone involved.
+Here’s what you should know about the return to work and what responsibilities you have as an employer or an employee to make sure the process is a positive experience for everyone involved.

 What are your responsibilities as an employer?

-As an employer, it’s you’re responsible for ensuring that injured workers can return to work safely and without fear of being treated negatively.
+As an employer, you’re responsible for ensuring that injured workers can return to work safely and without fear of being treated negatively.
 It’s against the law to discriminate against an injured worker, whether or not their injury happened at work.
-An injured worker is someone with a temporary or permanent, physical, psychological or neurological disability.
+An injured worker is someone with a temporary or permanent physical, psychological or neurological disability.

 It’s also your responsibility to make a plan for the injured worker to return to work.
 Depending on the nature of their injury and how far into their recovery they are, they might not be able to work full-time or perform all their normal duties.
-It’s most likely that they will need suitable duties when they first return to work, or have their workload or hours adapted.
+It’s most likely that they will need suitable duties when they first return to work or have their workload or hours adapted.

 You might also have to make some changes in the workplace to accommodate them.
 This could include installing specific equipment or changing the layout of your premises to make things easier for them.

 How soon should you contact an injured worker?

 If one of your employees needs to be off work due to an injury, it’s important not to forget about them.
 They’re more likely to recover and return to work quickly if you get in contact with them as soon as possible to let them know that you are there to help.

 Maintaining contact with your injured worker will make it easier and less stressful for them when it comes time to return to work.
 It’s important that you work closely with them to put a plan in place for their return and the plan must be agreed to by both parties.

 When creating a return to work plan, it’s important to find out what you can do to make sure the workplace is safe, healthy and suitable for them when they return.
 Ask them what they need, and put the answers into action.
 This way you are more likely to achieve positive return to work outcomes.